managedkaos/learning-nginx-exercise-files/Ch02/02_02/README.txt

     vagrant ssh

 # Nginx is installed and configured for you in this lesson.
-# The demo site is also installed and partially configured.
 # Proceed with the following steps to complete the configuration.

 # RUN THESE COMMANDS ON THE VIRTUAL MACHINE